jhvanderschee/hugocodex/content/posts/lessons-learned-porting-from-jekyll.md

 ### Layouts

 You can have layouts that you name in your front matter, but those layouts should live in their section directory within the 'layouts' directory.
-For pages this should be the 'page' direcotory.
+For pages this should be the 'page' directory.

 ### Content files